It’s interesting how one idea will trigger a bunch of connections based on what you’re doing at the moment.

 What that seems to imply is that failure is part of the learning process.
 Reading “How to Think Like Leonardo…” I know why.

 Before we get to that, though, were you a fan of Star Trek?
-If you were a computer geek like me, I’m guessing Spock was your favorite character.
 I loved how Spock kept his cool under fire.
-The connection between Spock and Leonardo clicked when I thought about how Spock handled mistakes.
+The connection between Spock and Leonardo is uncanny when you think about how they both handled mistakes.

 One of the seven fundamental principles of thinking like Leonardo is Curiositá.
 Curiositá is an insatiably curious approach to life and an unrelenting quest for continuous learning.

 So how did Spock approach a “mistake?”
-He didn’t get emotional and start screaming at people (or himself).
+He didn’t get emotional and scream at people (or himself).
 He became very curious.
 In fact, his favorite word seemed to be “Fascinating.”

 There are two ways we can handle mistakes when they happen.
 We can get emotional.
 Or … we can be like Spock (or Leonardo).
 We can become curious.
 We can let what caused the mistake in the first place fascinate us.
 As you explore the causes of the problem, you enter the learning process.
 We’d suggest once you understand the solution, you’ll solve the problem forever!